yasiryagi/helpdesk/roles/content-creators/README.md

 Your channel will be `Public` by default.
 To upload content simply navigate to your channel and click the `Upload Video` button.
 From there you can upload video files before filling in their metadata and submitting them into the content directory.

+<i>Please note: users have reported some issues with uploading on Chromium-based browsers.
+While we are currently working on a fix for this, for the moment it might be a good idea to use Firefox if you are a `Content Creator`.</i>

 ## Content Restrictions
 It is very important that you do not upload illegal or copyrighted content on our testnets.
 This will result in a disqualification from payouts.
 It will also result in the takedown of content, potentially slashing of funds, and the deletion of your channel.
 Multiple spam uploads which represent a burden to moderate for the `Content Curators` may also be penalized and result in deductions on payouts due for qualifying content uploads on your content creator profile.